LGBTQ rights in the Middle East

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people generally have limited or highly restrictive rights in most parts of West Asia, and are open to hostility in others.
 Same-sex behavior is punishable by imprisonment in five of the 18 countries in the region.
 It is also punishable by death in five of these 18 countries.
 The rights and freedoms of LGBTQ citizens are strongly influenced by the prevailing cultural traditions and religious mores of people living in the region – particularly Islam.

-All same-sex activity is legal in Cyprus, Northern Cyprus, Israel, Lebanon, and Turkey.
+All same-sex activity is legal in Bahrain, Cyprus, Northern Cyprus, Israel, the West Bank and Turkey.
+In Lebanon, various courts have ruled that the law criminalizing sexual acts which "contradict the laws of nature" cannot be used to arrest LGBT people.

-Male same-sex activity is illegal and punishable by imprisonment in Iraq, Kuwait, Egypt, Oman and Syria.
-It is also punishable by death in Iran, Saudi Arabia, Qatar, the United Arab Emirates and Yemen.
-In the Gaza Strip, the punishment might differ between death and imprisonment depending on the act committed.
+All same-sex activity is illegal and punishable by imprisonment in Iraq, Oman, Syria and the Gaza Strip.
+In Kuwait, only male homosexuality is illegal.
+In Egypt, while no specific law criminalizing same-sex sexual acts exists, various morality provisions are used to enforce a de facto ban.
+Homosexuality is punishable by death in Iran, Saudi Arabia, Qatar, the United Arab Emirates and Yemen.

+It is possible to legally change your gender in seven West Asian territories: Cyprus, Northern Cyprus, Israel, Turkey, Bahrain, Lebanon and Iran.

+The right to change your gender is only unrestricted in Cyprus.
+In Israel, a medical diagnosis is needed and Northern Cyprus, Turkey, Bahrain and Iran require sex reassignment surgery.
+In Lebanon, legal gender recognition is "granted individually by the presiding magistrate, with unclear requirements".
+In Egypt, in 2024, a 1994 law permitting transgender and intersex people to legally change their gender was amended to exclude trans individuals.

+Sex reassignment surgery is explicitly illegal in Jordan and the United Arab Emirates.
+Non-normative gender expression is criminalized in Oman, punishable by a fine and/or imprisonment.
+Trans people have also been subject to persecution under "cross-dressing" laws in Jordan, Lebanon, Saudi Arabia, and the United Arab Emirates; as well as under Egypt's morality laws.